ward/run/books/jack-daniels-running-formula.md

   min, then do at least 30 min if doing cruise intervals.
 Only count the T parts here of course, not the E that is warmup, cooldown, ...
 * **I**nterval.
 Purpose: maximize aerobic power (VO2max).
 To improve it, need intensity close to or at that.
 Takes 90-120s to work up to VO2max.
 Maximum you can run at it is 11 minutes.
-Training between 3-5 minutes, but if you keep recovery short, you can make each interval shorter still.
+Training between 3-5 minutes, rest half the time of the rep. If you keep recovery short, you can make each interval shorter still.
 Longer than 5 is too demanding.
-Shorter works since the short recovery time enables reaching VO2max more quickly in the next interval.
+Shorter still works since the short recovery time enables reaching VO2max more quickly in the next interval.
 From resting, it takes ~2 minutes to reach VO2max.
 Don't go beyond your VO2max pace: no extra benefit, just extra useless stress, and your next intervals might be too slow rendering them useless.
 His **I** workouts are based on distance in a certain time.
 Maximum per week: min(10k, 8% * weekly distance).
 * (**H**ard).
 Like **I**, but based on time.
 Pace is by feel of 10-12 min racing.
 For calculation, assume 5 min =~ 1600m. **H** is handy at altitude, hitting paces is difficult there.